 In the Project plan tab on a project, you can view and edit the resource allocations by opening the Members & activities section.

 When you expand the project or phase, you see the members working on it.
 Next to each member on the left-hand side, you see how much each person has been allocated and has already worked in hours.
 On the right-hand side in the gantt, you see the resource allocations on a timeline, as well as the current workload of the person with flattened, color-coded bars on top of the allocations.
+In this view you can also change allocation timeline by clicking the timeline and dragging it with mouse or just changing the start and/or end date.

 When you add new members to the project, you can filter down the selection if you are searching for people from a specific unit or with specific capabilities (keyword).
 The availability filter enables you to narrow down the list of people to those who have the selected amount of hours available during the phase time frame.
 This corresponds to the amount of hours shown in the ‘Availability during phase’ next to each person, which is also shown as percentage of the employee’s total capacity.